 Painting by Angel Lam

 As a composer, my life is a beautiful, chaotic mess.
-My mind is full of notes and ideas, but it spares no space for a normal life.
-Every time I travel, I always forget something important, like a passport, identity card, or money...
+My mind is full of notes and ideas, but it spares no room for a normal life.
+Every time I travel, I always forget something important, like a passport, identity card, or cash...

 Once in a while, I go back to my birthplace.
 My mother will take me on a journey to visit the Guan Yin, Goddess of Compassion.
 This visit is when I feel truly released, caressed by Guan Yin's gentle, all compassionate smile.
-When I was small, I used to call her the Green Buddha; my grandparents owned a Guan Yin figurine made out of precious green jade.
+When I was little, I used to call her the Green Buddha--my grandparents owned a Guan Yin figurine made out of precious green jade.

 Is it too simple to rely on a jade green figure for our fortune?

-As the 20th century Chinese author Eileen Chang once said, "Life is a luxurious and majestic overcoat, but when we examine it closely, it is full of worms and maggots."
+As the Chinese author Eileen Chang once said, "Life is a luxurious and majestic overcoat, but when we examine it closely, it is full of worms and maggots."

 From time to time, I want to pray in front of her, to massage the soul and keep hopes for the future.

-This is my song; in dreams the Green Buddha invites me to join her in her dance, beyond the boundaries of time and space, the thousand years dance.
+In dreams the jade buddha invites me to join her in her dance, beyond the boundaries of time and space, the Thousand Years Dance.

 |Premiere:||Hong Kong City Hall Theatre, October 23, 2006 and Februry 26, 2010